 Cotisse Transport doesn’t offer online booking, but you can book your ticket in advance by going to their office.
 It’s also important to show up a MINIMUM of 30 minutes before departure to register that you are using your ticket and going on your trip and to load your luggage if you have it.

-When travelling around Madagascar you’ll have to pass through and most likely spend the night in Antananarivo each time you want to head to a different part of the country.
-During my trip to Madagascar I transited the capital 3 times and each time I had to spend the night there.
+When travelling around Madagascar, you’ll have to pass through and most likely spend the night in Antananarivo each time you want to head to a different part of the country.
+During my trip to Madagascar I transited the capital three times, and each time I had to spend the night there.

 I personally didn’t have any problems in Madagascar, but a lot of travellers I met had been pickpocketed or had stuff stolen from their luggage when taking a taxi-brousse.